Ennea/warp-journal/README.md

 create a virtual environment using `poetry install` in the source folder.
 Then you can launch Warp Journal with `poetry run warp-journal`.

-If you're dual booting Windows, you can even point Warp Journal to the location of the game using the `GAME_PATH` environment variable, so that the automatic extraction of the history URL works on Linux, too.
+If you're dual-booting Windows, you can even point Warp Journal to the location of the game using the `GAME_PATH` environment variable, so that the automatic extraction of the history URL works on Linux, too.
+The path should be to the folder containing `StarRail_Data`.
-For example: `GAME_PATH=/mnt/windows/Users/Ennea/Games poetry run warp-journal`.
+For example: `GAME_PATH=/mnt/windows/Users/Ennea/Games/HSR python -m warp_journal`.

-If you're not dual booting, you can still manually enter the history URL in Warp Journal's UI.
+If you're not dual-booting, you can still manually enter the history URL in Warp Journal's UI.

 Mac OS is also supported, at least technically; I have no way to test this personally, but if you can, I'd love to hear if it's working :)